-Planning Poker ( or Scrum Poker ) is a consensus based approach for estimating the efforts for a task.
-Typically a session of a Planning Poker involves team members and product owners.
+Planning Poker ( or Scrum Poker ) is a consensus-based approach for estimating the efforts for a task.
+Typically a session of Planning Poker involves team members and product owners.
 They propose estimation values using poker cards and then finally everyone agreeing to one value.

 Final Words on Scrum Master Interview Questions & Agile Scrum Interview Questions

-Agile and Scrum methodologies are helpful to accomplish a project at earliest with high customer satisfaction.
-In this article we listed some of the most common Scrum Master Interview Questions and Agile Interview Questions asked by the interviewers.
-If you have any question or share your experiences, use the comments box given in below.
+Agile and Scrum methodologies are helpful to accomplish a project at the earliest with high customer satisfaction.
+In this article, we listed some of the most common Scrum Master Interview Questions and Agile Interview Questions asked by the interviewers.
+If you have any questions or share your experiences, use the comments box given in below.